PhilanthropyDataCommons/front-end/RECENT_CHANGES.md

 # Recent Changes to the PDC

+## November 2023

+- Renamed the domain from `pilot.philanthropydatacommons.org`
+  to `app.philanthropydatacommons.org`

 ## June 2023

 - Add the ability to show applicant data from data platform providers,